2018 Ottawa Redblacks season

-The 2018 Ottawa Redblacks season was the fifth season for the team in the Canadian Football League.
+The 2018 Ottawa Redblacks season was the fifth season for the team in the Canadian Football League (CFL).
 The Redblacks improved upon their 8–9–1 record from 2017, winning their ninth game against the Hamilton Tiger-Cats in an October 19 game, and finished with an 11–7 record.
 The team clinched a playoff berth and home playoff game for the fourth season in a row following the Toronto Argonauts' week 17 loss on October 6, 2018.
 After defeating the Tiger-Cats in the East Final, the Redblacks played in their third Grey Cup championship in four years, but lost to the Calgary Stampeders in the 106th Grey Cup game.
 This was the fifth season with Marcel Desjardins as general manager and Rick Campbell as head coach.

 Off-season

 Open Tryout Sessions

 On February 15, 2018, the Redblacks announced they would be holding open tryouts across North America during the spring.
 The dates and locations are listed in the table below: